 Volunteers – Volunteers are needed for a variety of different roles.
 Recruitment is the responsibility of the host community.
 Training for all volunteers will be provided by the Ontario SPCA.

-Host Fee: In order to support the cost of bringing the unit to a community, a host fee of $2,500 is required to be paid a minimum of 60 days prior to an event.
+Host Fee: In order to support the cost of bringing the unit to a community, a host fee of $2,500 per day is required to be paid a minimum of 60 days prior to an event.

 Fees for services are collected in advance by the host organization from pet owners to secure appointments.
 See 2020 fee schedule for costs.